eth-cscs/eth-cscs.github.io/scientific_computing/performance_report/README.md

 Please proceed through the following steps:
 1. first run a scalability test of your application before instrumenting the executable and report the scalability plot in your proposal.
 In order to do so, please follow the guidelines provided in the [performance report template](performance_report_template.pdf): you can use the [LaTeX template](performance_report_template.tex) as well as the [Gnuplot script](scalability.gp) to produce the report file with the scalability plot;

-1. once you have selected the optimal job size for your benchmark following the guidelines, you should run your instrumented executable.
+1. once you have selected the optimal job size for your benchmark following the guidelines, you should run your instrumented executable to produce the performance report.
 In order to instrument your application, please load the appropriate perftool-cscs modulefiles:
  ```
  module load daint-gpu
  module load perftools-cscs/645-cuda
  ```
  You should load the module `perftools-cscs/645-nogpu` or `perftools-cscs/645-openacc` if your code does not make use of the GPU or if it uses OpenACC respectively.
-Then build your application as usual, to create the binary file instrumented for performance analysis: the executable can be used within a SLURM batch script without loading the perftools modulefile.
+Then build your application as usual, to create the binary file instrumented for performance analysis: the executable can then be used within the SLURM batch script of the optimal job size to produce the performance report, without loading the perftools modulefile;

 1. when your job exits successfully, two files with extension `.rpt` (report file) and `.ap2` (apprentice file) will be written in your working folder.
-Please attach both files to your proposal and enclose within the text of your proposal a summary of the performance data of your most representative runs, extracting the following information from the performance report, as in the following example:
+Please attach both files to your proposal submission and enclose within the text of the proposal a summary of the performance data extracted from the report file `.rpt`, as in the following example:
  ```
     Number of PEs (MPI ranks):     16
     Numbers of PEs per Node:        8  PEs on each of  2  Nodes